ShannonAI/backdoor_nlg/README.md

 [6] `LM_DIR`: The path to the trained language model directory. <br>
 [7] `SYNONYMS`: The path to the synonyms file. <br>

-For IWSLT14 and WMT14 the following arguments also need changing:<br> [8] `BPEROOT`: The path to the [subword-nmt/subword_nmt](https://github.com/rsennrich/subword-nmt/subword_nmt) directory. <br>
+For IWSLT14 and WMT14 change the following arguments:<br>
+[8] `BPEROOT`: The path to the [subword-nmt/subword_nmt](https://github.com/rsennrich/subword-nmt/subword_nmt) directory. <br>
 [9] `BPE_CODE`: The path to the BPE code file for training attacked models. <br>
 [10] `LM_BPE_CODES`: The path to the BPE code for trained language model. <br>